 What's new - OnPoint PCR 02-2019

-Here is what's new for the February 2019 release of OnPoint PCR.
+Here is a listing of what's new for the February 2019 release of OnPoint PCR.

 OnPoint PCR now provides tax export functionality compatible with Intuit’s Lacerte© Tax.